ayush4460/Snapchat-Face-Filter-Backend/SECURITY.md

 6) We appreciate your responsible disclosure and cooperation in helping to ensure the security of the project.
 <br>
 Thank you for your contribution to the security of our project!
+Feel free to adjust the versions and add any additional information as needed.